HL7/fhir-shorthand/input/pagecontent/index.md

 Extensions are created by slicing the extension array that is present at the root level of every resource, in each element, and recursively in each extension.
 Since extensions are essentially a special case of slicing, the slicing syntax can be reused.
 However, it is **not** necessary to specify the discriminator, since the discriminator is always the `url` (identifying URL of the extension), and the type is always `value`.

-Extensions can be created by slicing the `extension` (or `modifierExtension`) array, for example:
+Extensions are created by slicing the `extension` (or `modifierExtension`) array.
+Slicing an extension element below the root level is achieved by giving the full path to the extension array to be sliced.

+**Examples:**

+* Create extensions in US Core Patient at the top level:
 ```
   * extension contains
       USCoreRaceExtension 0..1 MS and
       USCoreEthnicityExtension 0..1 MS and
       USCoreBirthsexExtension 0..1 MS
 ```

-Slicing an extension element below the root level is achieved by giving the full path to the extension array to be sliced.
+* Add laterality extension to bodySite attribute (second level extension):

+  `* bodySite.extension contains Laterality 0..1`

 #### Mapping Rules